Protest set for Boston Common as suburb mops up after riot

 BOSTON (AP) — Protesters prepared to gather anew on Boston Common later Wednesday to denounce police brutality against people of color, as authorities mopped up after violent demonstrations overnight in a restive suburb.

-Black Lives Matter called for more peaceful protesting aimed at ending white-on-black brutality like the deadly arrest of George Floyd by a white Minneapolis police officer who pressed his knee into Floyd’s neck.
+Black Lives Matter called for more peaceful protesting aimed at ending white-on-black brutality like the deadly arrest of George Floyd by a white Minneapolis police officer who pressed his knee into Floyd’s neck for several minutes even after he stopped moving and pleading for air.

 Demonstrators planned to gather on the Common at 3:30 p.m.